opjakhar/image-analysis-agent/README.md

 cd agents_workspace
 adk api_server
 ```
+>  - This exposes your agent on http://localhost:8000

+> - To explore the agent endpoints and their schemas, start the agent API server and navigate to http://localhost:8000/docs.
+This will provide detailed documentation of the available     endpoints and data structures.

-> Make sure your agent is defined correctly in `agents_workspace/image_agent/agent.py`.
+>  - Make sure your agent is defined correctly in `agents_workspace/image_agent/agent.py`.

 ### 4. Run the Streamlit app

 ```bash
 streamlit run apps/Image_Analysis_app.py
 ```
+> - If you want to run at specific port then pass arg ``` --server.port <port_number> ```
 ---

 ## ⚙️ Setting Up Google ADK